PoweredByPumP/pbp-tunnel/README.md

 # pbp-tunnel

-**pbp-tunnel** is a simple SSH-based reverse port forwarding system.
-It securely exposes a local service to a remote server without the client opening any inbound ports.
-It uses SSH with optional password- or key-based authentication and dynamically handles forwarded ports.
+**pbp-tunnel** is a reverse SSH port-forwarding tool that lets you expose a local service on a remote host through SSH, without opening inbound ports on the client side.
+It supports password and key-based authentication, dynamic port assignment, IP whitelisting, and automatic cleanup on client disconnection.

 ---

 ## Features

-- 🔒 **Secure by design**: SSH authentication (password + public key)
+* 🔒 **Secure by default**: SSH authentication via password or public key
-- 🔁 **Reverse tunnel**: Expose local services through the server
+* 🔁 **Reverse tunneling**: Expose local services through the server
-- 🧠 **Automatic reconnection**: Client auto-retries on disconnection
+* 🧠 **Automatic reconnection**: Client auto-retries on disconnection (//FIXME)
-- 🔢 **Dynamic port assignment**: Server allocates ports dynamically or respects requested ports
+* 🔄 **Dynamic port assignment**: Server allocates or respects requested ports
-- ⚡ **Multi-connection support**: Each incoming connection uses its own SSH channel
+* 🚧 **IP whitelisting**: Restrict which peers can connect to forwarded ports
-- 📜 **Configurable**: JSON file or environment variables
+* 🔌 **Multi-connection support**: Each incoming connection uses its own SSH channel
-- 🛠️ **Config generator**: Interactive template generator (`generate` mode)
+* 🛠️ **Configurable**: JSON config file (with `generate` mode), flags or environment variables
-- 🎨 **Nice CLI**: Colored output and clear help
+* 🎨 **User-friendly CLI**: Clear help, colored output

 ---